Peeling the Onion

 Years since we departed I came to reunion,

-to a shocking discovery of your memory in oblivion.
+to a shocking knowledge of your memory faded

-Where you visit to check my first job in dumpling kitchen,
+a seaside city you visited, to check my first job in a kitchen,

-Next stop to the north, the mountainous region,
+Next stop to the north, where mountains ridden by

-Only if family bond didn’t drag me home to marry the wrong person,
+Only if I hadn’t returned home to marry the wrong person,

-Only if I hadn’t dreamed to live next to your protection.
+Only if I hadn’t tucked under your wings for protection.

 Dad, I would still be a teacher,

-Rhyming with my students and flying kites in summer.
+Rhyming with pupils and flying kites in summer.